A rare eclipse rarely seen right

 Further solar eclipse facts

 Total solar eclipses occur somewhere on Earth only about every 18 months, recur only every several hundred years at a given location, and last just a few minutes.
 In those rare years when more eclipses take place, still no more than two total eclipses can happen in any given year.
 If this sounds like your shade of adventure, check out our total eclipse cruises.
-Not only will you have the chance to see this astounding celestial event in person, but you’ll see it in one of Earth’s most astounding polar locations: Antarctica.
+Not only will you have the chance to see this astounding celestial event in person, but you’ll see it in one of Earth’s most astounding locations: the polar regions.